justin-lathrop/c/README.md

-<center><h3>C</h3></center>
+<center><h3>C Programming</h3></center>
 <hr />

-C programming libraries, tutorials, and guides.
+C programming Libraries, Tutorials, and Guides.

-These programs are meant to help others get started quicker on their own projects and also help them understand certain coding techniques and ideas.
+These programs are meant to help others get started quicker with their own projects and also help them understand certain coding techniques and ideas.

 Do with them what you want and feel free to send updates or